Skip to main content

 Default Duration

-• Standard session: 6 hours
+• Standard session: configured server-side via SESSION_DEFAULT_DURATION_HOURS (typically 6 hours).

 Handling Expiry